sausheong/invadersapp/README.md

 # Game logic changes

-Let's first look at the changes I need to make to the Space Invaders game.
+Let's look at the changes I need to make to the game logic next.
 Most of the code doesn't change, but because we now show the game on a webview so the controls will be on the webview itself.
 This means I don't need to use Termbox any more.
 Instead, I just capture keyboard events sent to the webview using the JQuery `keydown` method and send it to the `key` handler.
 The `key` handler in turn adds it into the `event` channel (previously I send the termbox keyboard event into the channel).

 In the main game loop, instead of checking for the termbox keyboard events, I check for the keyboard events from the webview.